 Research shows that support in labour, from your partner, a family member or a friend can go a long way to help you cope with the trials and tribulations of labour.
-As well as your chosen support person the midwives in the Labour Ward or Birth Centre at the Whittington will be there to advise and care for you throughout your labour and birth.
+As well as your chosen support person the midwives in the Labour Ward or birth centre at the Whittington or at home if this is your chosen place of birth will be there to advice and care for you throughout your labour and birth.
 Good support can ease the fear and anxiety women may experience and reduce the need for pharmacological (drugs) pain relief.